Clarkson's Farm: Reception

 Anita Singh reviewed the show for The Daily Telegraph.
 She liked the apparent authenticity of Clarkson's involvement in the farming, "…when you see Clarkson despairing at his crop failures, or yelping with delight when he helps to deliver a lamb, it feels genuine."
 She liked the supporting players, such as Kaleb and Charlie, and that "Clarkson’s gone soft, and it makes for surprisingly good viewing."

 Suzi Feay gave the show five stars in the Financial Times.
 She especially liked "…some of rural England’s more surprising characters … Clarkson’s Farm features some unique types that are rarely spotted on screen."

 Hugo Rifkind, reviewing for The Times, likes Clarkson's "honesty of self" and appreciated both the good fun and the increasingly earnest engagement, "…you get to watch a familiar face grow smitten with his new life, coming to understand the responsibility of feeding Britain … a quite lovely documentary series about life on a farm…"

 Marty Meany reviewed Clarkson's Farm for Goosed.ie, describing Jeremy as a "grown man playing Farming Simulator in real life", but whether you "love him or hate him, Clarkson's Farm sees Jeremy return to his very best" after years of creating "blatantly scripted" television.
 Meany gave the show four and a half stars in his review.

-Following the release of the show on Amazon, the show was a popular success online, being rated five stars on Google.
+Following the release of the show on Amazon, the show received widespread acclaim from viewers and was a popular success online, being rated five stars on Google.
 The show was also well-received on the Chinese website Douban from nearly 80,000 Chinese people, who awarded it a rating 9.6 out of 10 for the first series.

+In 2025 Clarkson's Farm won the Factual Entertainment category at the National Television Awards.
+In 2026 it won the Reality Docuseries category at the same awards.